FM Dimitrov: Visit of US Defense Secretary to Macedonia demonstrates Washington’s interest in Balkan stability

 ‘Therefore I call on all citizens of your country, especially the ethnic Albanians living here, to support the historic Prespa Agreement,’ Bushati said.

-He reaffirmed Albania’s support for Macedonia to become a full-fledged NATO member next years. lk/15:52
+He reaffirmed Albania’s support for Macedonia to become a full-fledged NATO member next years. lk/17:47

 ###